The effects of stress on your body

 Skin and hair problems, such as acne, psoriasis, eczema and permanent hair loss

-Gastrointestinal problems, such as heartburn, indigestion, gastritis, irritable bowel syndrome (IBS).
+Gastrointestinal problems, such as heartburn, indigestion, gastritis, and irritable bowel syndrome (IBS)

 Help is available for stress